100% volunteer and local Board Members.

 - Leonard Brady

 Board Operations Director

 Leo manages many of the board’s internal processes, including planning board meetings, retreats, and managing finances.
 He also documents events through photography and video and is responsible for managing the board Flickr and Vimeo accounts.

-Leo is a University of Baltimore graduate who currently works as a videographer for Stevenson University’s marketing department.
+Leo is a University of Baltimore graduate who currently works as a videographer and graphic designer for the Johns Hopkins Hospital marketing department.
 When he isn’t hiking trails in Maryland state parks, he enjoys taking pictures at various art openings.
 As a Baltimore City native, Leo is very involved in social justice and community organizing efforts in East Baltimore.

 - Gary Rozanc